 GNU sed handles this just fine.

-Updated by Johann Oskarsson over 7 years ago
+Updated by Johann Oskarsson almost 9 years ago

 - Assignee set to Johann Oskarsson